truenas/charts/docs/common/values/resources.md

 ---

+> When no resources are defined on a Chart, library will use the `.Values.global.defaults.resources`

 `requests` is used by the scheduler to decide if the node has enough resources for the pod.
 Can be useful when multi node clusters are used.
 Currently set to a very low value, so a pod can always be scheduled on